How Much Does Your Concrete Weigh?

 How to Calculate Concrete Weight

 When disposing of old concrete, it’s important to get the right size dumpster for safe hauling.
-Use our weight calculator to determine the best size for this project.
+Use our weight calculator to determine the best size for your project.

 - Multiply the length by the width to calculate the square footage of concrete.

 Note that this calculator does not account for rebar and gravel that may be part of your project.
-To get a more specific recommendation, including the number of containers you’ll need, give us a call at 844-282-4253.
+To get a more specific recommendation, including the number of containers you’ll need, get in touch with our team.

 How Much Does Concrete Weigh?